Andrena

 Andrena is a genus of bees in the family Andrenidae.
 With over 1,500 species, it is one of the largest genera of animals.
 It is a strongly monophyletic group that is difficult to split into more manageable divisions; currently, Andrena is organized into 104 subgenera.
-It is nearly worldwide in distribution, with the notable exceptions of Oceania and South America.
+It is distributed nearly worldwide, except in Oceania and South America.
 Bees in this genus are commonly known as mining bees due to their ground-nesting lifestyle.

 Morphology

 Andrena are generally medium-sized bees; body length ranges between 8 and 17 mm with males being smaller and more slender than females.
 Most are black with white to tan hair, and their wings have either two or three submarginal cells.
 They carry pollen mainly on femoral scopal hairs, but many Andrena have an additional propodeal corbicula for carrying some pollen on their thorax.
 They can be distinguished from other bees by the broad velvety areas in between the compound eyes and the antennal bases, called facial foveae.
 Some other genera in the family Andrenidae also have foveae though, so the best identifying feature unique to Andrena is the presence of a ring of hairs on the underside of their face called the "subgenal coronet".